berkeleybop/berkeleybop.github.io/best_practice.md

    - use `.gz` instead of `.zip`
    - if compressing multiple files in an archive, use `.tar.gz`, not `.zip`
    - Rememeber compressed files are not diffable in git
-   - For very large files consider distributing gz files via S3 rather than in GitHub
+   - For very large files consider distributing gz files via S3 or zenodo rather than in GitHub
        - remember: if a repo has 10 x 50m files that change every release, the repo will be 10g in size in 20 releases
+   - As a general rule of thumb, think very carefully before committing files > 1m to github
+       - exceptions for existing best practice e.g. odk
+       - ask if unsure
 - Text
    - markdown by default
       - frontmatter metadata where appropriate
       - track in version control
    - use .rst for sphinx sites where autodoc features are needed
+   - don't use wikis or github wikis except where precedent is set
 - APIs
    - RESTfulness
       - true REST may be too high a barrier